evpo/EncryptPad/deps/botan/doc/api_ref/tls.rst

        the server, it includes the name the client specified in the server name indicator extension.

+   .. cpp:function:: bool was_resumption() const

+       Returns true if the session resulted from a resumption of a previously established session.

    .. cpp:function:: std::vector<X509_Certificate> peer_certs() const

        Returns the certificate chain of the peer

-   .. cpp:function:: std::string srp_identifier() const
+   .. cpp:function:: std::optional<std::string> external_psk_identity() const

-       If an SRP ciphersuite was used, then this is the identifier that was used for authentication.
+       If the session was established using a user-provided Preshared Key, its identity will be provided here.
+If no PSK was used, std::nullopt will be reported.

-   .. cpp:function:: bool secure_renegotiation() const
+   .. cpp:function:: bool psk_used() const

-      Returns ``true`` if the connection was negotiated with the correct extensions to prevent the renegotiation attack.

-   .. cpp:function:: std::vector<uint8_t> encrypt(const SymmetricKey& key, \
-                                               RandomNumberGenerator& rng)

-      Encrypts a session using a symmetric key *key* and returns a raw binary value that can later be passed to ``decrypt``.
-The key may be of any length.
-The format is described in :ref:`tls_session_encryption`.

-   .. cpp:function:: static Session decrypt(const uint8_t ciphertext[], \
-                                            size_t length, \
-                                            const SymmetricKey& key)

-      Decrypts a session that was encrypted previously with ``encrypt`` and ``key``, or throws an exception if decryption fails.

-   .. cpp:function:: secure_vector<uint8_t> DER_encode() const

-       Returns a serialized version of the session.

-       .. warning:: The return value of ``DER_encode`` contains the master secret for the session, and an attacker who recovers it could recover plaintext of previous sessions or impersonate one side to the other.
+       Returns true if the session was established using a user-provided Preshared Key.

 .. _tls_session_managers: